hexalang/Hexa/docs/reference.md

 Macros are not part of the syntax.
 They are compiled as separate sub-projects and `.hexa` files that define the macro are not included into the main project.

-They are executed before the main project is compiled and have an access to the compiler API.
+They are executed before the main project is compiled and have access to the compiler API.
 They are normal code and their `.hexa` files can be reused within the main project (as long as the file in question does not touch the compiler API).

 ## Async